AndreJarl/CineBai/README.md

 ## 🚀 Features
 🤖 **Gemini AI Recommendations** – Get personalized suggestions based on your preferences or mood
-🔐 **Secure Authentication** – Sign up and log in using JWT-based authentication
-🔍 **Smart Search** – Search for movies and TV shows in real time
+🔐 **Secure Authentication** – Sign up and log in using JWT-based authentication with sign in via gmail 🔍 **Smart Search** – Search for movies and TV shows in real time
 🎥 **Watch & Explore** – Access detailed information,and related titles
 ❤️ **Favorites** – Add and manage your favorite movies and shows